Paula Milone-Nuzzo, PhD, RN, FHHC, FAAN

 Before arriving at the IHP, she was a member of the Board of Directors at Mount Nittany Health System, chairing its Medical Center Board of Directors.

 Dr. Milone-Nuzzo received her Bachelor of Science in Nursing from Boston College, Master of Science in Nursing in Community Health Nursing and Education from the University of Connecticut, and PhD in Higher Education Administration from the University of Connecticut.
-She also completed an invitational post-doctoral seminar in Gerontological Research at the Hartford Institute at New York University.
+She also completed an invitational post-doctoral seminar in Gerontological Research at the Hartford Institute at the Rory Meyers College of Nursing at New York University.

-Home health care, primary care nursing, and care for the elderly
+Home health care, health care workforce, and care for the elderly

 BS, Nursing, Boston College, Chestnut Hill, MA